vasconeves/machine_learning/observational studies and experiments.md

 * *How do we set up an experiment in order to minimize the problem of confounding?*

-This study consists in the screening of women's breasts by X-rays as shown in the Table below.
+The study consists in the screening of women's breasts by X-rays as shown in the Table below.

 ![Alt text](pics/mammography_table.png)

-We are inclined to compare between those who took the treatment with the ones how refused it.
-However this is an **observational** comparison!
+Intuitively, we are inclined to compare between those who took the treatment with the ones how refused it.
+However this is an **observational comparison**!

 Instead we need to compare the whole treatment group against the whole control group.

-We need to do an **intent-to-treat** analysis.
+We need to do an **intent-to-treat analysis**.

 From the table we will assume that the **outcome variable** will be death by breast cancer.
 This variable will depend on the treatment variable, that will be the people offered mammography.